 Here’s my detailed list of the best VPNs for China:

-ExpressVPN is my top recommendation for a China VPN.
+ExpressVPN is another great China VPN.
 This provider has an excellent track record for use in China and for the most part works reliably in the country.
 If there are issues, you can be sure that ExpressVPN is working to fix them as quickly as possible.
 The company offers 24/7 support with knowledgeable representatives ready to help.

 ExpressVPN is based in Hong Kong and its server network spans 94 countries, including many Asian countries such as Hong Kong, Singapore, and Vietnam.
 Speeds are incredibly fast and the service will help you unblock some of the toughest platforms such as Netflix, Hulu, and Amazon Prime Video.